 The Pew survey was a follow-up to its 2015 report (discussed elsewhere in an earlier article) that revealed a sharp rise in the US adult population of ‘nones’—those identifying either as atheist, agnostic or nothing in particular.
 This religiously unaffiliated group grew from just over 16% of the US adult population in 2007 to 22.8% in 2014.
 Most of the ‘nones’ have roots in organized religion.
 Nearly 80% reported having been raised within a particular religious tradition.
 It comes as little surprise then, that the increase in ‘nones’ paralleled a nearly eight percentage point decline in the number of Christians over the same period.
 The Pew survey reported that Catholics were among segments of the Christian population that suffered the largest loss in numbers.

 The news is cause for alarm.
 Yet deeper concern for the future of the Church arises when taking into account the divergent paths in age demographic being taken by Catholics and ‘nones.’
-The median age of ‘nones’ dropped from 36 to 38 from 2007 to 2014, while the median age of Catholic adults grew from 45 to 49 over the same period.
+The median age of ‘nones’ dropped to 36 from 38 during 2007 to 2014, while the median age of Catholic adults grew from 45 to 49 over the same period.
 According to the data, Catholics are aging while the ‘nones’ are expanding their ranks among the young.

 Pew set out to examine in further detail some of the reasons behind the growth of the ‘nones.’
 The more recent report sets forth its results.
 While the responses varied, topping the list of motives for ceasing the practice of any religion was the loss of faith.
 Nearly half reported that a lack of belief triggered the decision to leave religion behind.
 A frequently cited reason for the abandonment of religious practice was a perceived incompatibility of faith with science.